Mayor Garcetti tests positive for ‘breakthrough’ case of COVID-19 - NewsBreak

 Los Angeles Mayor Eric Garcetti has tested positive for the coronavirus while at a climate summit abroad, his office announced Wednesday.

-Garcetti, who is fully vaccinated, is “feeling good,” according to a statement from his office.
-He’s currently in isolation in his hotel room in Scotland.Vandalism at South Bay schools leads to hate crime investigation
+Garcetti, who is fully vaccinated, is isolating in his hotel room in Scotland, according to a statement from the mayor’s office.

+He told KTLA hours after the result was made public that he was “feeling great,” and that he was hopeful that it was either a false positive or that he would experience only minor symptoms as a result of being vaccinated.Mayor Garcetti speaks after positive COVID test in Scotland, says he’s ‘feeling great’

 Garcetti, who is the outgoing chair of the C40 group, spoke at the conference Tuesday and met with other big city mayors from across the globe earlier this week, according to his office.